Stocks close broadly lower on Wall Street as banks stumble

-Stocks are closing broadly lower, giving up their gains from a day earlier.
-Banks took some of the bigger losses as bond yields fell Tuesday, and energy companies fell along with a steep drop in the price of crude oil.
-The S&P 500 lost 0.8%.
 Stocks of smaller companies, which have far outpaced the rest of the market this year, fell even more.
 The Russell 2000 index gave back 3.6%.
-The drop in bond yields hurt banks because it means lower interest rates on mortgages and other kinds of loans.
-The price of benchmark U.S. crude oil sank 6.2%.

-Stocks headed lower in afternoon trading Tuesday, placing the market on track to give back its gains from a day earlier.

-The S&P 500 was down 0.9% as of 3:34 p.m.
-Eastern time after shedding an early gain.
-Technology, industrial and health care companies accounted for much of the selling.
-Energy stocks also helped drag down the market as oil prices fell.
+Industrial and health care companies also accounted for a good part of the selling.
+Energy stocks helped drag down the market too as oil prices fell.

-Bond yields also declined.
-That weighed on banks and other financial companies which look to bond yields as a benchmark for the interest rates they charge on mortgages and other loans.
+Bond yields declined.
+That weighed on banks and other financial companies which look to yields as a benchmark for the interest rates they charge on mortgages and other loans.

-The tech-heavy Nasdaq was down 1.1% while the Dow Jones Industrial Average, fell 335 points, or 1.1% to 32,384.
-The selling was heaviest among smaller companies, which dragged the Russell 2000 index 3.8% lower.

 Investors continue to be focused on the future outlook for the U.S. economy as millions of Americans get vaccinated every day.
 Investors are wavering between optimism that coronavirus vaccines that might allow business and travel to return to normal and fears of higher inflation after struggling economies were flooded with credit and government spending.